GENDER RESPONSIVE ECONOMIC POLICY MANAGEMENT

 - Providing participants with the tools and mechanisms to deal with successive socioeconomic shocks in this period of uncertainty and crises as women are particularly impacted.

-- Developing gender mainstreaming action plans that will enhance gender equality and women empowerment in the formulation, implementation, monitoring, and evaluation of policies, strategies, programmes and projects.
+- Developing gender mainstreaming action plans that will enhance gender equality and women empowerment in the formulation, implementation, monitoring, and evaluation of policies, strategies, programs and projects.